ibmresilient/resilient-community-apps/sc_email_parser/README.md

     * Adds the email message's subject as an artifact to the new incident.
     * Sets the incident's reporter field to be the email address that sent the message.
 * Parses the email body text looking for URLs, IP addresses and file hashes.
 After filtering out invalid and whitelisted values, it adds the remaining data to the incident as artifacts.
+* Adds non-inline email message attachments to the incident.

 ## Configuration
 ### The incident owner